Cortisol Definition and General information

 Cortisol is a fat-storing hormone.
 Hard exercise, especially weight lifting, raises cortisol levels.
 Therefore, it is extremely important to know if you have excess cortisol at a particular time of day because if you exercise strenuously at a time when your cortisol levels are above normal, it will be harder for you to burn fat and build muscle.
 When weight loss or muscle building is your goal, the best times to exercise are either when your cortisol level is normal or below normal.

 Your ability to handle stress is directly related to your cortisol levels.
 An excess cortisol level may cause you to overreact to stressful situations.

 Cortisol has an effect on energy levels.
 People who always have low energy levels at a particular time of day may have below-normal cortisol levels at that time.
 Although there are various other reasons for low energy or fatigue, low cortisol is one of the possibilities.

 Sleep issues have many causes and often are the result of a combination of factors.
 Cortisol is one of them, and it may also affect your ability to fall sleep.
 A higher than normal cortisol level before .

-If your cortisol is too high you may use the Adrenal Harmonizer cream and if your cortisol is too low you should use the Adrenal Booster cream to help your adrenal glands regulate your cortisol levels.
+If you have high cortisol levels you may use the Pregnenolone supplement and if your cortisol is too low you should use the TruAdapt supplement to help your adrenal glands regulate your cortisol pathway to get to normal cortisol levels.